Giving Household Brands the Apple Treatment — How to Upgrade a Brand

 We wanted to change that and give them a more sophisticated look.

-What’s more, we included the return ticket on the same boarding pass, to avoid having to print another ticket.
+Moreover, we included the return ticket on the same boarding pass to avoid printing another ticket.

-The only problem is that you need to check-in before receiving your boarding pass…
+The only problem is that you must check in before receiving your boarding pass…

 We redesigned McDonald’s, so why not KFC?

-KFC’s chicken may be legendarily low on chicken, but if they ever decided to serve gourmet chicken from a high-end butcher to a discerning clientele, they should consider this kind of packaging — minimalist and classy.
+KFC’s chicken may be legendarily low on chicken.
+Still, if they ever decided to serve gourmet chicken from a high-end butcher to a discerning clientele, they should consider this kind of packaging — minimalist and classy.

 Blue is a calm colour, while red stands for urgency and speed, which isn’t always a great combo where food is concerned (it depends on the execution — red-checkered tablecloths in Italian restaurants are, after all, legendary).